Under Napoleon, Hövelhof became part of the Kingdom of Westphalia, with Kassel as its capital.

 Der Code Napoléon pour le Royaume de Westphalie |

-I lived in Hövelhof from July 1944 to fall of 1945 and went to elementary school there.
+I lived in Hövelhof from July 1944 to the fall of 1945 and went to elementary school there.

 Did my father buy the Westfälisches Volksblatt?
 (Click to enlarge) |